Harry Potter Cauldron Cakes Universal Studios Look-a-Likes

 - Chocolate cake mix and required ingredients

-- Jar of chocolate fudge
+- Jar of hot fudge topping

 - 24 Plastic cauldrons